omar3elbakery/GSI-Flash-Tool/README.md

 # GSI-Flash-Tool
-Tool simple tool to flash gsi roms without pc -> only termux
+** a simple tool to flash gsi roms without pc -> only termux

 # How to use it
 - 1-install termux from f-droid